A Million Little Pieces: Reactions

-"Right now the media seems to be negatively attacking the messenger instead of concentrating on promoting the positive message of redemption..."
-Angelo added.
-"In terms of the benefit to readers as a self-help book, the message is the key issue, not the minor story details.
-One needs to stay focused on what the real message is—overcoming addiction."

 On July 28, 2007, at a literary convention in Texas, Nan Talese spoke of Oprah Winfrey as having been "mean and self-serving" and having had a "holier-than-thou attitude" and "fiercely bad manners" during Winfrey's debate with Talese and James Frey on January 26, 2006.
 Talese said she and Frey were led to believe the show was going to be a panel discussion on "Truth in America".
 Just before air time, both Talese and Frey were told the topic of the show had been changed to "The James Frey Controversy", thus the ambush began.
 Talese stated that Oprah needed to apologize for her behavior on the show.
 However Joyce Carol Oates said "This is an ethical issue which can be debated passionately and with convincing arguments on both sides.
 In the end, Oprah Winfrey had to defend her own ethical standards of truth on her television program, which was courageous of her."
 Talese was unapologetic about publishing Frey's A Million Little Pieces and commented the book has great value for anyone who must deal with a loved one who is an addict.

 In 2017, Anthony Bourdain described the book as "such an obvious, transparent, steaming heap of falsehood from the first page that I was enraged that anyone on earth would believe a word.
 As a former addict, I found this fake redemption memoir to be morally repugnant."